 We eat breakfast in a vegetarian restaurant in Santa Cruz.
 I have an omelet with way too many vegetables in it.
 Raw egg is clumped to the broccoli.
 John’s whole wheat pancakes are marginal.
 We both agree that Du-Par’s is far superior.
 Then we laugh at our superior attitudes.
 We only ate vegetarian in order to please Debbie, the food Nazi.

 We take the Church Street street car to the Castro, having lunch at a sidewalk café and observing the street scene.
-It seems self-contained, constrained by the hills that surround us, just off Market Street.
+It seems self-contained, surrounded by the hills, just off Market Street.
 We confirm that the Castro movie theater is showing ‘Pink Flamingos’ at midnight.
 I hope that there will be more of a street scene by then.
 Walking to Haight-Asbury, I notice that many of the three-story Victorian homes are in the process of gentrification.
 I finally run into a couple of Deadheads, panhandling on the street.
 We sing “Touch of Grey’ together: ‘I will get by.’

 John amuses himself by taking photos of our exploits, becoming an observer.
 I ask directions to one of the Sisters of Perpetual Indulgence, Sister Mary Boom Boom.
 She lives near our hotel on Sutter.
 The intercom doesn’t list her drag name.
 I push all the buttons and finally am told to ring Jack Fertig.
 He answers in a booming male voice.
 I prepare to be disappointed.
 He buzzes us up.
 When he learns we’re from Hollywood, he excuses himself and changes into his nun’s habit, returning as Sister Boom Boom.
 She turns on the charm for John, referring to me as John’s little pet.
 He’s only a couple of years older than I am.
 John asks the Sisters to perform, explaining he’s making a comedy with John Belushi.
 Sister Mary claims Belushi is not funny because he is so straight.
 I doubt John can get Belushi into a dress for Monty Python style comedy.